rtsaad/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of ~93%
 * test set accuracy of       ~92%

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the eighth and ninth cells of the Ipython notebook.

 ###Test a Model on New Images